15 days of 0% revenue share

 How To Calculate Ad Fill Rate?

-Ans.
 Let’s do some math:

 For the reason that you managed only 17 paying tenants in a space of 20, your fill rate (17 divided by 20 times 100) amounts to 85%.

 Likewise, let’s say your website abcdef.com has the bandwidth to serve 2,00,000 impressions but ends up serving 1,75,000 impressions.
-So by applying the same formula as above, your ad fill rate will be 87.5%.
+So, by applying the same formula as above, your ad fill rate will be 87.5%.

 → # of ads delivered ÷ # of ad calls made x 100 = Ad fill %

-In case you get 1,85,000 impressions the next day, your ad fill rate will rise from 87.5% to 92.5%. (which may or not be good news.
-I’ll tell you why)
+In case you get 1,85,000 impressions the next day, your programmatic fill rate will rise from 87.5% to 92.5%. (which may or may not be good news.
+We’ll tell you why)

 Why Am I Not Getting 100% Ad Fill Rate?